atqraxiaa/Atria/README.md

     ```bash
     pyinstaller --onefile --noconsole --add-data "bot_config.txt;."
 Atria.py
     ```
-- Or use the GUI feature by running the script in non-compiled mode by opening `Run Atria.bat`.
+- Or use the GUI feature by clicking **Compile Script** after step 3.

 ## How to Use